seek-oss/skuba/docs/deep-dives/pnpm.md

    + shamefully-hoist=true
    ```

-9. Run `pnpm i`
+9. Run `pnpm install`

 10. Handle transitive dependency issues

+    After running `pnpm install`,
-    Since installing pnpm, you may have noticed that some imports you are making in your code no longer work.
+    you may notice that some module imports no longer work.
-    This is an intended behaviour of pnpm as these dependencies are no longer being hoisted.
+    This is intended behaviour as these packages are no longer hoisted by default.
-    You will now need to explicitly declare these as `dependencies` or `devDependencies` in your `package.json`.
+    Explicitly declare these as `dependencies` or `devDependencies` in `package.json`.

     For example: